dkorkmazturk/rde2013ctl/README.md

 This project is licensed under the GPLv3 License - see the LICENSE.md file for details.

 ## Scope of the Project
 Scope of this project is limited to Razer DeathAdder 2013 mice.
-This is the only Razer product that I have and I wanted to create a simple tool to control it's features.
+This is the only Razer product that I have and I wanted to create a simple tool to control its features.
 If you are looking support for other Razer devices, you could take a look at [razercfg](https://github.com/mbuesch/razer) project.